sternecker/talks/isc2cle-may-2025/02_Meeting.md

 ## Contain

 Stop the bleeding.
 This is a major milestone and isn't easy.
 IT by nature starts fixing the issue.
 Management wants to know risk to make a decision.
 Do we need forensic evidence that hasn't been changed?
 Technology has made much of this easier, however, without Playbooks, or Procedures critical data may be lost.
 As an example, IT starts fixing the issue, freeing up disk space by deleting files, killing processes, shutting systems down, or rebooting.
 Snapshots can be made of virtual systems, but quite often memory is not included by default in snapshots.
-Without an accurate scope, containment can become whack-a-mole, itterating through systems in-scope.
+Without an accurate scope, containment can become whack-a-mole, iterating through systems in-scope.

 ---
 ## Incident Response